mmlacak/crochess/docs/source/libcc/ccstrutils.rst

 used as an argument to maximum length parameter; if so, there is no limit on string length, and string itself **must** be zero-terminated (``'\0'``).

-For :c:expr:`char` arrays always do use appropriate maximum length argument, e.g. :c:macro:`CC_MAX_LEN_CHAR_8`.
+For :c:`char` arrays always do use appropriate maximum length argument, e.g. :c:macro:`CC_MAX_LEN_CHAR_8`.

 .. _lbl-libcc-ccstrutils-sizeslengths: